mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "On my first evening at Ulukoma, I had just met Setre, and she introduced me to the group, told them only the good things that I had told her about myself, and it was then that I knew: Ulukoma was not the lawless prison they said it was.
 About a ma'to after I arrived, Setre was pregnant and was convinced that I was the mother.
 At first I couldn't believe what she said, because I thought that kanosin led to impotence.
 But when I saw Linyu, saw hae eyes peer into mine, I felt... it.
 I felt motherhood.
 There it was right in front of me.
 And an immense feeling of shame washed over me.
 For who I had become, for how far I had fallen, for how my kaln might see me when thi grows up.
 There was only one option to me: I had to be the mother thi needed.
 So I begged Setre to let me raise hae, and we came to an agreement.
 There were many days when I felt the feverish hand of death upon me while I was in withdrawal, but she watched over me, kept me hydrated, kept me sober.
 Until one day she stopped coming around, and I realized that I had already become that mother I was longing to be."

 "Setre..."
-Kipnu said hesitantly, "She's a guardian now, right?"
+Kipnu said hesitantly, "She's a hunter now, right?"

 "Yes...
 Linyu told me about what happened to you.
 She does what she must to maintain power among the guardians.
 Shinna pits them against each other for who can bring in more people."